Raghunath Singha Dev

 Raghunath Malla Dev, also known as Raghunath Singha Dev, was the fifty-first king of the Mallabhum (now in the Indian state of West Bengal).
 He ruled from 1626 to 1656 CE.

 Personal life

 Because Kalaram, son of Dhari Hambir Malla Dev, was unfit to become a king due to his physical inability, his mother, who was Dhari Hambir's wife, enthroned her husband's young brother Raghunath Malla Dev, who later got the title of Singha.

 During his regime a very friendly relationship with the Mughals meant that Bishnupur operated as a free and separate state.
 Public works that were completed during his reign include five sayars (large size ponds) and temples such as Jor Bangla, Shyam Rai, Kalachand and stone Chariot were built.

 Singha title

-The king's family got the title of Singha as an honour due to the strength of Raghunath.
+The king's family got the title of Singha (pronunciation: sing-ho) as an honour due to the strength of Raghunath.

 Mallabhum temples

 Jor-Bangla temple

 Bishnupur Jor-Bangla temple, built 1655 by King Raghunath Singha Dev.
 It is richly ornamented with terracotta carvings.
 The roof has the classic chala style of Bengal architecture.